PROGRAMS

 If my application is successful, do I get to choose who will be my faculty mentor?

-in-tangible institute decides which faculty member mentors which participant.
+No. The convenors of the module decides which faculty member mentors which participant.
 This decision is based on each participant’s case study, matching it with faculty expertise, experience and interest.

 What do future modules engage in topic and scope?